 Finally see all those practice hours pay off.
 Connect with high school musicians and choirs from around the country while competing in group or solo categories.
-Receive valuable feedback, attend choir and band rehearsals and get advice from our highly respected music faculty.
+Receive valuable feedback, attend choir, orchestra or band rehearsals and get advice from our highly respected music faculty.

 - Classical Guitar